Three Week Shipibo Ayahuasca Retreats

-The three week Shipibo ayahuasca retreat is an opportunity to receive a total treatment from an authentic curandero in the Amazon rainforest.
+The three week Shipibo ayahuasca retreat is an opportunity to receive a complete treatment from an authentic curandero in the Amazon rainforest.
 Participants spend 19 days at the Ayahuasca Foundation’s Chamisal Retreat Center (plus 2 days in Iquitos), participating in 9 ayahuasca ceremonies led by a Shipibo curandero and the assistant healers.
 In addition to the ayahuasca ceremonies, participants also receive a wide variety of plant treatments that cleanse the mind, body, and spirit, as well as remedies specific to their afflictions.
-This retreat is much more than just receiving treatment for physical, mental, and emotional problems, it is also a great way to explore the depths of the self and understand the true nature of reality.
+This retreat is much more than just receiving treatment for physical, mental, and emotional problems, it is also an opportunity to get to know yourself on a much deeper level, connect with nature in a unique and fascinating way, and gain a much greater understanding of reality.

 The Shipibo plant medicine tradition allows participants to take greater control of their lives, their thoughts, their actions, and their overall health.
 The unique qualities of the ayahuasca ceremonies provide participants with the opportunity to play an active role in the healing process, confronting their negativity, past traumas, or possible roots of their illnesses.
 The plant treatments further enhance this process, working to boost the immune system, balance the digestive system, purify the nervous system, cleanse the circulatory system, and heal the emotional body.
 The treatment is complete and total, effecting positive changes on all levels and allowing the participants to realize the path to their health and happiness.
 Further counseling is provided after the retreat to assist with the challenges of integration upon return.